 In October 1999, AB 300 (Corbett) was chaptered.
-(The text of the bill is included in the AB 300 (PDF - 3.56 MB) report as Appendix A.) It added Section 17317 to the California Education Code.
+(The text of the bill is included in the AB 300 report as Appendix A.) It added Section 17317 to the California Education Code.

 The survey focused on buildings constructed before the 1976 California Building Code (CBC) went into effect, since that edition of the CBC incorporated more stringent seismic safety standards.
 Also, the survey dealt only with buildings in use and occupied by students and teachers.
 Wood frame buildings were not surveyed since wood frame buildings are expected to do well in an earthquake.
-The survey divided the remaining buildings into 2 categories, depending on the structural system employed in their construction (these systems are explained in Appendix B of the final report):
+The survey divided the remaining buildings into two categories, depending on the structural system employed in their construction (these systems are explained in Appendix B of the final report):

 - Category 1 - Building types that are likely to perform well and are expected (but not guaranteed) to achieve life-safety performance in an earthquake.

 The law also required DGS to submit a report of its findings to the Legislature.
-This report was required to not identify specific school sites but provide analysis of the aggregate numbers only.

 School District Action